reyk/ldapclient/README.md

 **-H** *host*

 > The hostname of the LDAP server or an LDAP URL.
-> The LDAP URL is a standardized format that contains the address and
+> The LDAP URL is described in RFC 4516 with the following format:
-> optional search filters:

 > \[*protocol*://]*host*\[:*port*]\[*/basedn*\[*&#63;attribute,...*]\[*&#63;scope*]\[*&#63;filter*]]